 Meetings of the IACUC are generally held monthly to review new and continuing

-infectious agents or radioactive materials, the IACUC consults with the Institutional
+infectious agents or radioactive materials, the IACUC consults with Environmental Health and Safety, the Institutional

 Biosafety Committee (IBC) or the Radiation Safety Committee (RSC) to provide

 The Princeton University IACUC is chaired by a faculty member.
 The IACUC membership also includes a veterinarian, several practicing

 scientists experienced in research involving animals, and a member from the community